sf-chorus-frogs-2016/data-structures-stack-challenge/README.md

 - `new(suggested_capacity)` - Instantiate a new stack with an optional initial capacity
 - `push(element)` - Add a new element to the top of the receiver
 - `pop` - Remove the top element from the receiver
-- `top` - Answer the top element of the receiver
+- `top` - Answers the top element of the receiver
-- `empty?` - Answer whether or not the receiver is empty
+- `empty?` - Answers whether or not the receiver is empty

 Your design should enable stacks to grow if you try to add more elements than the current capacity.